paulnicolet/home-assignment/README.md

 * Search for state-of-the-art techniques used for classification in the food domain
 * Think about using the extra information we discarded from the annotations
 * Use cross-validation and analyse models performance and variance
+* Use advanced evaluation using confusion matrices and ROC curves
 * Fine-tune all the following variables
     * Data augmentation and preprocessing
     * Model types and architecture
-    * Optimizer type and learning rate
+    * Optimizer type
+    * Learning rate scheduling

 ## Context